FloWuenne/fusion-benchmarking-scripts/02_setup_compute/README.md

 2. Open the desired YAML file (`aws_fusion_nvme.yml` or `aws_plain_s3.yml`) in a text editor.
 3. Fill in the following details for each file:

-   - `workspace`: Provide the name of your workspace in Seqera Platform in `organization/workspace` format (e.g., `seqeralabs/benchmarks`).
+   - `workspace`: This uses two environment variables $ORGANIZATION_NAME/$WORKSPACE_NAME that you should have set in your `env.sh` file in the [Environment setup](../01_setup_environment/env.sh).
    - `name`: Provide a unique name for your compute environment.
+We have provided one for you which you can modify.
    - `workDir`: Specify the S3 bucket path for the work directory (e.g., `s3://your-bucket-name/work`).
    - `region`: Enter the AWS region where you want to run the compute environment.
    - `credentials`: Provide the name of your AWS credentials as stored in your Seqera Platform workspace.